The Beautiful Ones

 Fifteen years in, population is now 126.
 Provisions at 54%.
 Baby boom resulted from second generation undergoing puberty.
 Some degree of social instability resulted.
-Nonetheless, provisions are still ample at 58%.
+Nonetheless, provisions remain ample.

 Twenty years in, population is 284.
 Provisions at 23%.
 In-fighting increasing as awareness of the accelerating rate of resource depletion grows.
 Only dried goods remain edible, along with agricultural products.
 Social aberrations such as increased general irritability, uncooperative behavior, sexual infidelity and crime have manifested.